ChillJacob/MinecraftPlugins/GriefPreventionPVP/README.md

   - Can only be run from the console
   - Manually removes claims that should have expired, 25 at a time.
 Use this if the regular removal system can't keep up with the number of expired claims.

+- **/adjustaccruedclaimblocks**
+  - Used to adjust the number of claimblocks given from the game (as opposed to bonus claimblocks)
+  - requres permission *griefprevention.adjustclaimblocks*

 ### Misc

 [Download link!](https://github.com/10becja/MinecraftPlugins/raw/master/GriefPreventionPVP/GriefPrevention.jar)